The reparative relationship...

 Kit was once 'he who cannot be named'.

 Had I picked up his feeling of shame, his need for secrecy?
 Why was I agreeing that any part of what had happened needed to be closed off or hidden?
-Countertransference?
+Countertransference - as if I'd stepped into the emotional undertow he was creating, but because I thought he was too self aware to inadvertently let such feelings contaminate a session, it must be something entirely of my own creation!
+Lesson learned.

 The interesting thing is, I have found it impossible to tell James about Kit, and we have been really close at times, much closer than I am with the friends I told that Sunday afternoon.
 And the reason?
 I'm pretty sure James would see things in a similar way to Kit.

-Shattering the illusion that it's all about protecting fragile clients...
+Shattering the illusion that illusion is required to protect fragile clients...

 See, this is the problem with the reparative relationship.
 The therapist may see Agape as a selfless giving of themselves, and that this sustaining, enduring (milky) love is the healing agent.
 But, it is paid for.
 It is confined to 50 minutes each week and I used to feel as if I couldn't 'do' therapy because I don't feel comfortable in pretending that I can give clients what they need!